lgmorand/hackaton-intelligent-app/docs/workshop.md

 <div class="tip" data-title="Tips">

+> If the desired subscription is not displayed, use your keyboard's arrow to scroll through the list of subscriptions until you find it.
-> If the desired subscription is not displayed, you may have to specify the tenant for both commands. `azd auth login --tenant-id XXX  --use-device-code` and `az login --tenant XXXX  --use-device-code`
+> If the desired subscription is still not displayed, you may have to specify the tenant for both commands. `azd auth login --tenant-id XXX  --use-device-code` and `az login --tenant XXXX  --use-device-code`

 </div>

-4. Provision the resources and deploy the code:
+2. Provision the resources and deploy the code:

     ```shell
     azd up